 MCM(s) Measurable Goal(s) Explain progress toward goal or how goal was achieved.
 If goal was not accomplished, please explain.
-1 Maintain a record of the number of times newsletters and public service announcements are posted Met Goal - Newsletters distributed monthly through mail outs and email.
-1 Document the number of educational materials distributed Met Goal - 290 bags were distributed at six District sponsored events.
+1 Maintain a record of the number of times newsletters and public service announcements are posted Met Goal - Newsletters distributed weekly through email.
+1 Document the number of educational materials distributed Met Goal - 600 bags were distributed at District sponsored events.

-1 Maintain Records of Website Traffic Met Goal - Utility webpage had 74,419 hits 1 Public Education on Environmentally Friendly Gardening Met Goal - District hosted 15 gardening classes.
-1 UIAC Meetings Met Goal - Regular Utility Infrastructure Advisory Committee meetings were held 1 Storm Drain Stenciling Did not meet goal - Volunteer groups did not select storm drain stenciling project this reporting period 1 Stream Clean-up Met Goal - District hosted one creek clean-up event where 95 pounds of trash and 30 pounds of recyclable material was collected.
-In addition, the District hosted a cleanup event for greenbelt areas.
+1 Maintain Records of Website Traffic Met Goal - Utility webpage had 75,086 hits 1 Public Education on Environmentally Friendly Gardening Did not meet goal - The position responsible for classes was vacated and the gardening classes were not continued.
+1 UIAC Meetings Met Goal - Regular Utility Infrastructure Advisory Committee meetings were held 1 Storm Drain Stenciling Did not meet goal - Volunteer groups did not select storm drain stenciling project this reporting period 1 Stream Clean-up Met Goal - District hosted two creek clean-up events where 150 pounds of trash was collected.
 2 Stormwater Map Met Goal - District developed and maintains stormwater system map.
-2 Sanitary Sewer Leak Elimination Met Goal - 25.54% of the sewer system was inspected and cleaned.
+2 Sanitary Sewer Leak Elimination Met Goal - Approximately 21% of the sewer system was inspected and cleaned.
 All of the manholes in the area being filmed were inspected.
-2 Illicit Discharge Reporting Met Goal - District staff investigated seven incidents reported by residents.
-3 Plan Review Met Goal - Although the District is more than 98% built out, eight plan reviews were conducted during the reporting period.
-The construction plans were reviewed by an outside engineering firm, the District's plumbing inspector, and staff to ensure the use of best practices and compliance with local ordinances.
+2 Illicit Discharge Reporting Met Goal - District staff investigated one incident reported by residents.
+3 Plan Review Met Goal - Although the District is more than 99% built out, eighteen plan reviews were conducted during the reporting period.
+The construction plans were reviewed by an outside engineering firm, the District's plumbing inspector, and District staff to ensure the use of best practices and compliance with local ordinances.
 3 Construction Site Inspections Met Goal - Staff performed site inspections.
 4 Post Construction Stormwater Management Met Goal - Inspection and maintenance of wet ponds, dry ponds, storm inlets, and storm outfalls occurred regularly.
 5 Identify and Evaluate Possible SPCC Sites Met Goal - At this time, the District has one site that has above ground diesel storage.
 That tank holds 2,500 gallons of diesel and is located at the water treatment plant.
-The treatment facility is approximately one mile from Brushy Creek therefore, District staff do not feel that a SPCC plan is necessary for this site.
-5 Vehicle and Equipment Maintenance Records and Reporting Met Goal - the District's regulatory compliance specialist manages the vehicle and equipment maintenance program.
-He tracks vehicle and equipment maintenance and ensures that vehicle checklists are completed and saved in the District's shared drive.
+The treatment facility is approximately one mile from Brushy Creek therefore, District staff determined that a SPCC plan is necessary for this site.

+5 Vehicle and Equipment Maintenance Records and Reporting Met Goal - The District's regulatory compliance specialist manages the vehicle and equipment maintenance program.
+The Regulatory Compliance Specialist tracks vehicle and equipment maintenance and ensures that vehicle checklists are completed and saved in the District's shared drive.
 In addition, the District has a replacement plan that replaces vehicles at seven years or 120,000 miles.
-5 Employee Training Met Goal - Provided 10 training classes on environmental topics.
+5 Employee Training Met Goal - Provided training classes on environmental topics for 10 employees.
 5 Pet Waste Met Goal - Weekly inspection of 37 pet waste stations.
-6 N/A 7 N/A The District did not have any construction projects where the District was the operator.
+6 N/A